• Skip to primary navigation

 Instructions

 1. For oil-free cooking: In a medium preheated non-stick saucepan, add the onion and jalapeño.
 Cook over medium heat until the onion is translucent, about 5-8 minutes.
 If you don’t have a non-stick pan, add ¼ cup of water to the saucepan with the onions and jalapeños.
+Add a splash of water if the onions start to stick to prevent burning.

 2. Flavor: Add the garlic, cumin, chili powder, and oregano and stir to coat the onions and jalapeño.
 Turn down the heat to medium-low and cook for about 30 seconds to 1 minute.